-- This compliance statement is applicable to the Loxton Wind Energy Facility 1 development with specific reference to the layout as provided for the assessment. - Although the vegetation of the site is mapped as exclusively Eastern Upper Karoo under the VegMap, there are also areas of Upper Karoo Hardeveld and Southern Karoo Riviere present.
+- This compliance statement is applicable to the Loxton Wind Energy Facility 2 development with specific reference to the layout as provided for the assessment. - Although the vegetation of the site is mapped as Eastern Upper Karoo and Bushmanland Vloere under the VegMap, the site verification and field assessment indicates that there are also areas of Upper Karoo Hardeveld present and that the areas mapped as Bushmanland Vloere are in fact the Southern Karoo Riviere vegetation type.
 There are however no threatened vegetation types present within the site or nearby. - No plant species of concern (SCC), were observed within the site despite extensive surveys across the site, confirming the low sensitivity of the project footprint. - The low sensitivity of the site as identified by the DFFE Screening Tool for the Plant Species Theme was confirmed by the field assessment there are no significant vegetation features within the site.